dmleong/manager-resources/README.md

 I will use these 1:1s to give you feedback, unblock you, work on your goals, and help you with anything that you need help with.
 I will take notes during these meetings so we remember what we worked on, but I encourage you to take your own notes as well!

+## Known failures

+As much as I like to think I'm a robot who will live forever without feelings, I often fail pretty hard.
+Some known failure modes I have are:

+- overcommitting to events and burning out
+- getting overwhelmed at social events (I am an introvert after all)
+- forgetting to do self-care
+- not liking being told what to do (asking questions has a much better success rate)

+Ways you can help!
+- remind me to take breaks (I always appreciate this)
+- remind me to delegate
+- give me some space if it looks like it's That Kind of Day
+- snacks.
+Snacks are always appreciated (savory preferred).
+Or coffee/tea.

 ## Conclusion

 Thank you for slogging through my very long README.
 Hopefully this helps you understand how to work better with me.
 Please feel free to open a PR with any suggestions!